CClotho/wood-inventory/README.md

-Delete an Item *Note: deleting an item requires the password*
+Delete an Item *Note: deleting an item requires a password*

 ![Delete an Item](public/images/delete%20an%20item.png)